RMondGP/Th3Malwar3Club/_posts/2015-01-01-welcome-to-jekyll.md

 # Getting Started

-Before we begin, please be aware that you need to understand some coding concepts and a little of website coding, such as css, html, js  etc... to to potentially get this to work the way I did.
+Before we begin, please be aware that you need to understand some coding concepts and a little of website coding, such as CSS, HTML, or JS to potentially get this to work the way I did.

-The first thing you may need to do is get a [Github](https://github.com/) account.
-They have a free account and the github pages is free.
-Note: github pages must be public, so if y
+The first thing you may need to do is get a [GitHub](https://github.com/) account.
+They have a free account and the GitHub pages is free.
+Note: GitHub pages must be public

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.